Hadi-M-Ibrahim/BallotTally/README.md

-can we make this work for me.
+can we make this work for me. oshflkasdfh